If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 Let’s go step by step, about how you can do the same here.

 First, you need to find them (remember those links are not 404’s so you will need to find another approach).

 We need to find outdated links in old content (this is a similar technique that you already learned about when we went over Outdated Content Hunting).

 Just search for a keyword that describes your blog post.

 And set the date range from 1-3 years:

-But instead of looking simply for outdated pieces of content, you’re looking for outdated links.
+But instead of looking just for outdated pieces of content, you’re looking for outdated links.
 Fortunately, finding outdated links is easier than it might sound.

 We all know (people from the SEO industry) that SEOmoz is no longer in existence anymore and now it’s it just MOZ.

-According to that, there are still thousands of articles that link to the old tool/link.
+According to that, there are still thousands of SEO articles that link to the old tool/link.